twhalsema/walman/README.md

 <b>Step 7:</b> Observe the details stored for this Wallet.
 It contains 8 Credentials, and it is configured to be deployed to 2 Sites.
 <b>Step 8:</b> Select `2) Generate/Deploy Wallet`.
 <b>Step 9:</b> Select `1) Generate Wallet locally`.
 Enter `y` at the prompt.
 <b>Step 10:</b> Observe the output.
-You will see an Oracle Wallet generated locally on `walmandbclient1` using information retrieved from 1Password.
-It will also test Oracle database connections using the 8 Credentials stored in the Oracle Wallet.
+You will see an Oracle wallet generated locally on `walmandbclient1` using information retrieved from 1Password.
+It will also test Oracle database connections using the 8 Credentials stored in the Oracle wallet.
 <b>Step 11:</b> Select `3) Deploy Wallet remotely`.
 <b>Step 12:</b> Observe the output.
-You will see the Oracle Wallet deployed to the 2 Sites listed earlier in <b>Step 7</b>.
-It will also remotely test Oracle database connections using the 8 Credentials stored in the Oracle Wallet from each of the Sites.
+You will see the Oracle wallet deployed to the 2 Sites listed earlier in <b>Step 7</b>.
+It will also remotely test Oracle database connections using the 8 Credentials stored in the Oracle wallet from each of the Sites.
 <b>Step 13:</b> Select `q) Quit` to close `walman.py`.
 <b>Step 14:</b> Return to your original Terminal tab/window logged in to `walmandbclient2`.
 Run the following:
 ```bash